 Some tips:

-- Don’t forget to walk around the outside of the cathedral, too.
+- Don’t forget to wander around the outside of the cathedral, too.
 The most striking parts are the main tower, which rises over 136m, and the roof’s 230,000 coloured tiles

-- Unexpectedly, a trip around the back reveals the Haas&Haas tea rooms and shop: a lone beacon in a city of coffee
+- Unexpectedly, a trip around the back reveals the Haas&Haas tea rooms and shop opposite: a lone beacon of Earl Grey and cucumber sandwiches in a city of coffee and cake

 - As a working cathedral, respectful behaviour is expected: remove hats, don’t eat or drink, don’t make phone calls, etc.

-- If you need a little quiet time on a hot day, Stephansdom is a wonderful and relatively cool option
+- If you need a little quiet time and relief from the heat on a summer’s day, Stephansdom is one of your options

-- In summer, the cathedral square and surrounds become a nice (if busy) place to hang out in a street café or with an ice cream and watch the world go by
+- In warmer seasons, the cathedral square and surrounds become a nice (if busy) place to hang out in a street café or with an ice cream and watch the world go by

 - For tours of other churches and historical buildings, try these suggestions